-Before we dive into the tutorial on how to start and register your blog today, I want to mention that it is important to invest in an affordable web hosting plan and go self-hosted.
+Before we begin the tutorial on how to start and register your blog today, I want to mention that it is important to invest in an affordable web hosting plan and go self-hosted.

 I started this blog, Finsavvy Panda, using this affordable Bluehost plan here and I have no regrets because if I didn’t start my blog, I wouldn’t be here sharing my blogging story!
 By starting my blog with a simple web hosting plan, I was able to make a full-time income as a new blogger!

 Why you should NEVER sign up for a “free” blog

 I NEVER EVER recommend signing up for any “free” blogs if you want to make a real income with your blog.

 First of all, when you purchase at least a 12-month hosting plan using my exclusive discount page here, you’ll instantly get 60% off plus a FREE domain name (a $15 value)!

 I ALWAYS recommend investing in a basic web hosting plan because for one, it is so cheap to get started (literally the cost of a cup of latte a month) and you will actually OWN your blog.
 When you sign up for a blog that doesn’t cost anything (like blogger platform), you don’t own your blog and you won’t make money on those platforms.

 Secondly and most importantly, you’ll want to purchase a hosting plan, because it is a basic essential and a MUST have if you want to earn with your blog.
 Advertisers and companies will only take you seriously and want to partner up with you when you own your blog!
 This is the route my blog took and that’s why I am able to earn over $10K per month with my self-hosted blog!
 Don’t be afraid to invest in yourself.
 This is SO important if you want to make any real income!